CleverTap/clevertap-segment-integration-docs/README.md

 ## Identify

 When you identify a user, we'll pass that user's information to CleverTap with userId as CleverTap's Identity value.
-Segment's special traits recognized as CleverTap's standard user profile fields (in parentheses) are:
+A number of Segment's special traits map to CleverTap's standard user profile fields.
+You’ll pass the key on the left into Segment and we will transform it to the key on the right before sending to CleverTap.

-- name (Name)
+- `name` maps to `Name`
-- birthday (DOB)
+- `birthday` maps to `DOB`
-- avatar (photo)
+- `avatar` maps to `Photo`
-- gender (Gender)
+- `gender` maps to `Gender`
-- phone (Phone)
+- `phone` maps to `Phone`
-- email (Email)
+- `email` maps to `Email`

 All other traits will be sent to CleverTap as custom attributes.